 In the eye of the recent Wall Street protests reside the cruxes of social and economic justice; i.e., equality levied by the leftist hand of inequality.
 Liberalism, a distant relative from its patriotic predecessor during the Great Depression, evolved from the counter-culture of the 1960’s into an anti-American, anti-capitalism, secular spitball.
 They pretend to be a predominantly mainstream phenomenon by grabbing headlines and making bold accusations – supposedly threatened by armed, racist Christians high on Jesus – but the facts speak otherwise.
 As the country continues to flounder in the Great Recession, swept into the currents of a global downturn, liberals claim capitalism, corporate America, is at the heart of our problems; when more succinctly, it’s at the epicenter of their agenda.
 Allegedly, these firms systematically exploit struggling masses, they oppress their workers, and they never pay taxes.
 The problem is, these accusations are overflowing with stereotypes, assumptions, and just plain sensationalist ire.

 Without corporate America, perhaps the single greatest catalyst of our wealth, power, and quality of life, this country would be a shell of itself.
-Big business accounts for a majority of hiring, building, and philanthropy in the United States.
+Big business accounts for a substantial percentage of hiring, building, and philanthropy in the United States.
 Countless public institutions and organizations – academic, medical, athletic, and the arts – are either founded or sustained through corporate donations.
 Furthermore, a number of these entities have and continued to pioneer innovations that transcend the world: from life saving treatments, to alternative energy research and everyday information solutions.
 If I may, what country’s “capitalist marauders” invented electricity, the telegraph, the telephone, the airplane, the automobile, the personal computer and made them available to individuals across the globe?
 That’s right; those evil, profit seeking corporations.
 Without their resources, their humanitarian and entrepreneurial spirit to push the boundaries of technological and cultural advancement, the world would indeed be a much darker place.
 Thank God for those energy saving light bulbs.
 Demagoguery loves the dark!

 And what of duty, patriotism to you and me, but TAXES to the the soldiers of statism?
 Why are liberals so obsessed with taxes?
 Simple…CONTROL!
 They want more social programs, more handouts, more unabridged power.
 Yes, so much for the priceless institutions of pride and accountability.
 Not to rain on the left’s propaganda parade, but corporations pay 70% of all taxes in this country; hardly a paltry figure.
 Likewise, a majority of these firms pay at a 49% clip: a 40% flat corporate tax and a 9% dividend tax.
 That’s nearly 50% of your profits turned over to the powers that be!
 Sound fair? *crickets* Without a doubt these firms are either directly or indirectly responsible for a bulk of sales generated and salaries paid in America, as well as a major source of revenue collected by Uncle Sam.
 If the business of America is business, which it is, they represent the heartbeat of our progress and the anti-thesis of the socialist agenda.